electron/electron/docs/api/crash-reporter.md

 called before `start` is called.

 **Note:** This API can only be called from the main process.

+### `crashReporter.setExtraParameter(key, value)` _macOS_

+* `key` String - Parameter key.
+* `value` String - Parameter value.

+Set an extra data to set be sent with the crash report.
+The values specified here will be sent in addition to any values set via the `extra` option to the `start` API.
+This API is only available on macOS, if you need to add additional extra parameters on Linux and Windows after your first call to `start` you can call `start` again with the updated `extra` options for the parameters to send.

 ## Crash Report Payload